Hi Steph, this is my positive birth story!

-Steph was wonderful in giving me the confidence to approach whatever was thrown at me during birth with a quiet calmness and this was never more so than when mine became a high risk pregnancy as my placenta was too low (placenta previa).
+You were wonderful in giving me the confidence to approach whatever was thrown at me during birth with a quiet calmness.
+This was never more so than when mine became a high risk pregnancy as my placenta was too low (placenta previa).

 Hypnobirthing before my Cesarean

 Instead of using the Hypnobirthing techniques Steph had taught me during labour, I used them in the anxious, scary waiting period before I went into theatre for a cesarean.

 A lady who was on the list for later that day, went into labour so she went ahead of me.
 It was stressful but l just kept focusing on the Hypnobirthing relaxation tracks over and over.
 Keeping my breathing even and steady.
 I really had to work hard to keep myself steady and centred.
 The time went very fast though.

 While l waiting my turn in theatre l lay on the bed listening to the hypnobirthing scripts you had given us, over and over.

 l began to panic as they did the first cut.
 It didn’t hurt at all, but l was suddenly thrown out of my steady thought process.

 The panic must have been written all over my face as the anaesthetist sitting next to me focused on my eyes, and ran her fingers up and down my arm.
 So by focusing on that gentle sensation and keeping my eyes locked on hers l was able to calm down & really notice the sensations l was feeling.

 It was more interesting than frightening.
 The tugging and the pulling, as they brought my son out.
 Then they lowered the sheet so l could see him and took photographs for me so l have pictures of him just as he was born.